Dragon8029/100-days-of-code/Attempt4.md

 *Sept 8, 2018*

 Made my way through React events and React State sections from the "Complete React Fullstack Course"from @udemy.
 Continued working on the "Technical Documentation" project from @freeCodeCamp

+##A4D26:
+*Sept 9, 2018*

+Made my way through several lessons on Props, children, and Styles.
+Continued working on the "Technical Documentation" project from @freeCodeCamp